 Italians can be very vulgar, they are often and traditionally, for many historical and cultural reasons, badly spoken, especially in intimacy, as to say: …if they do not want to “save the appearances”.
 So it is not to be stupidly annoying that I will linger on this subject.

 Furthermore, as everybody knows, profanity is one of the most embedded and significant subjects of a language, and between a language and the culture from which it arises.
 It is the one that awakens the strongest curiosity in the beginners, but also in general.

 In this case, the topic can also be very, very useful to people who want -or have- to live in Italy for any reason, or extended period of time.

-In Italian, the word “cazzo” is very typical and common, and mastering its usage can be crucial, if you want to really speak the language as a native, and even if you only want to (passively) understand what is said.
-Grasping the real meaning of all the uses, participating actively in real situations of day by day life, means NOT feeling excluded, plus it allows one not to get offended when it is not necessary (…or to consciously get offended, if that is the case).
+In Italian, the word “cazzo” is very typical and common, and mastering its usage can be crucial if you want to really speak the language like a native, and even if you only want to (passively) understand what is said.
+Grasping the real meaning of all the uses, participating actively in real situations of day-by-day life, means NOT feeling excluded, plus it allows one not to get offended when it is not necessary (…or to consciously get offended, if that is the case).

 Depending on the construction and the context, in fact, “cazzo” can assume many, even opposite, meanings: bad ones, good ones, or neutral ones (often serving as a mere intensifier).

 The word by itself refers to the masculine member (not only the head, as I often read) all of it, excluding the testicles; and its origin –etymology- is uncertain, but it is probably related to the “ladle”, or some other cooking item.
 This topic is frequently discussed on the internet, so let’s move on.